 Picking Jurors and Religion

-David Ball will tell you that you want to avoid religious fundamentalists at trial because some believe that calamity is probably the consequence of wrongdoing and that maybe compensation by way of a lawsuit is against God’s will.
+David Ball will tell you to avoid religious fundamentalists at trial because some believe that calamity is probably the consequence of wrongdoing and that maybe compensation by a lawsuit is against God’s will.
 They might also think that good, decent people would not stoop to suing each other.
 I tried to google some references to how different religions view lawsuits but the-all knowing Google can’t figure out what I’m asking for.
-All of the results are related to lawsuits involving religious freedom.
+All the results are related to lawsuits involving religious freedom.
 I tried to get the Pope’s view and just found a lot of depressing references to the sex abuse cases that have plagued the Church.

 I don’t really care much, either, outside of my intellectual curiosity.
 In Maryland, our voir dire is so restrictive.
-I have a better chance of figuring out the name of their third grade teacher then I would their religious proclivities.
+I have a better chance of figuring out the name of their third-grade teacher then I would their religious proclivities.